Jules Irving: San Francisco Actor's Workshop, 1952–1966

 The production played to the Workshop's regular audiences, then performed for inmates at San Quentin prison and on to the 1958 Brussels World's Fair where it represented American theater under the aegis of the US State Department.

 The travel to Brussels was not without incident.
 Irving was informed that the Workshop would need to fund its own travel to get to Belgium.
 After weeks of fund-raising and while the company was still in New York, he received word that it would be "inadvisable" for a particular stage manager, James Kershaw, to travel on to Brussels.
 The opaque State Department communications left Irving and Blau to speculate while officials would not go on record that perhaps some liberal activity had brought negative attention down on Kershaw, a respected company member.
 The Workshop protested but, in the end, feeling a responsibility to San Franciscans who had provided travel funds, proceeded to Brussels with Pointer replacing the stage manager for the occasion.

 In addition to his acclaimed abilities as the director of such Workshop productions as The Entertainer, Misalliance, The Glass Menagerie, and The Caretaker, Irving proved his skills as a financial manager over many years, shrewdly learning "by necessity," according to San Francisco writer Mark Harris, "a hundred-and-one uses for the pennies of a dollar."
 Irving always had to struggle to keep the Workshop solvent.
 In doing so, he protected the company's artistic independence.
 He was thus extremely cautious in the late 1950s when the Ford Foundation offered its hand.

 Some scholars note that Irving's life offers a study in artistic morality although the "message" of any particular ethical exchange (Workshop v.
 State Department, Workshop v.
 Ford, v.
 Lincoln Center, v.
 ACT?) may remain unclear.
 A secular Jew, Irving was honored with the Methodist-oriented Danforth Fellowship early in his professorial career for interests and achievements in "religion and higher education".

 In 1957, Irving began interacting with the Ford Foundation.
 At that time, the Foundation's Humanities and Arts Program offered grants-in-aid to "creative and performing artists", et al and the Workshop stood to benefit.
 Over time Irving developed a relationship with the Foundation as a consultant who advised fledgling theaters on survival and growth throughout the nation.
-Of particular note is his travel to Mississippi in the early '60s to work as an advisor to the Free Southern Theater, a racially integrated troupe presenting Waiting for Godot amid a "beligerant, racist" atmosphere.
+Of particular note is his travel to Mississippi in the early '60s to work as an advisor to the Free Southern Theater, a racially integrated troupe presenting Waiting for Godot amid a "belligerent, racist" atmosphere.
 Irving's relationship with the Ford Foundation offered important lessons in the ethics and effects of philanthropic intervention in non-profit enterprises within a free market system.